Enome/enome.github.io/_posts/2014-04-07-lets-make-datepicker-with-react-js.markdown

 wrapper.style.transform = 'translate(0, 0)';
 ```

 <small>You could also use margins instead of transformations but the latter will use hardware acceleration.
-This [this blog post](http://blog.alexmaccaw.com/css-transitions) has a lot of information about css transitions.</small>
+This [blog post](http://blog.alexmaccaw.com/css-transitions) has a lot of information about css transitions.</small>

 Next we can add the transition again and set the destination of our wrapper.